CDB-coreBM/mortvanski_et_al_2025/README.md

   Contains make_reports.R - this script defines function *report* that makes HTML reports out of Rmd scripts
     and stores them in 04_reports directory.

-* 06_shiny_app:

-  Contains R script (app_new.R) for running Shiny app that compares new sample with healthy donor population from Hospital Clínic, stores the results and provides reviews of patients alpha diversity progress trough time.

 * run_all.r:

   Script that utilize the make_reports.R function and creates HTML reports for all Rmd files in the project.